UBCO-COSC-499-Summer-2022/matlab-to-python-application-translation-project2-nrc/docs/scope-charter/README.md

 National Research Council at the University of Alberta
 ```

+## Software Description
+Three Python tools that are used with electron microscope labratory.
+The Alignment software will take electron microscope nanoparticle images and align and optimize them for tracking them around each image.
+The Nanomi Optics software will optimize electron microscope settings based on user input.
+The qEELS software takes a spectrogram image and outputs calibrated energy loss.

 ## Objectives
 - Understand and document the legacy MATLAB implementations
 - Translate MATLAB features to Python